oriolgfarssac/oriolgfarssac/README.md

 🖥️ Front End Developer
 -------------------

-Welcome to my GitHub profile.
-I'm thrilled to have you here.
-Since I was little, I've had a deep passion for programming, and I am currently pursuing a career as a Front-End Developer.
+Welcome to my GitHub profile!
+I'm Oriol Gonzalez Farssac, an 18-year-old aspiring developer from Barcelona.
+I'm passionate about coding and eager to explore the vast world of software development.
+Feel free to explore my projects and repositories.

 * 🌍  I'm based in Barcelona, Spain.
 * 🖥️  See my portfolio at [oriolgfarssac.com](http://oriolgfarssac.com)